wolliq/flask-rest-lsh/README.md

 # flask-rest-lsh
-df train with flash and lsh
+df train with flask and lsh